mahmoudimus/ac/docs/public/concepts/understanding-jwt.md

 		<td>String</td>
         <td>the issuer of the claim.
 Connect uses it to identify the application making the call. for example:

  * If the Atlassian product is the calling application: contains the unique identifier of the tenant.
  This is the `clientKey` that you receive in the `installed` callback.
 You should reject unrecognised issuers.
- * If the add-on is the calling application: the add-on key specified in the add-on descriptor, and received during the installation handshake.</td>
+ * If the add-on is the calling application: the add-on key specified in the add-on descriptor</td>
     </tr>
     <tr>
         <td>`iat` (mandatory)</td>
 		<td>Long</td>
         <td>Issued-at time.
 Contains the UTC Unix time at which this token was issued.
-There are no hard requirements around this claim but it does not make sense for it to be significantly in the future.
+There are no hard
+			requirements around this claim but it does not make sense for it to be significantly in the future.
 			Also, significantly old issued-at times may indicate the replay of suspiciously old tokens. </td>
     </tr>
     <tr>
         <td>`exp` (mandatory)</td>
 		<td>Long</td>
         <td>Expiration time.
 It contains the UTC Unix time after which you should no longer accept this token.
-It should be after the issued-at and not-before times (if specified).</td>
+			It should be after the issued-at time.</td>
     </tr>
     <tr>
         <td>`qsh` (mandatory)</td>